Home About Nomination Details Nomination Form

 What it Includes

-The CIIA works with several instructors for each edition to develop and publish their innovation on the Showcase website.
+The CII works with several instructors for each edition to develop and publish their innovation on the Showcase website.
 Each section is composed of three parts:

 • a portfolio (written by the instructor) describing the innovative strategy in detail (what it is, how it is done, why it works, what students think, and future directions);

-• examples of the work in the form of syllabi, assignments, and supporting documents.
+• examples of the work in the form of syllabi, assignments, and supporting documents; and

 Benefits for Instructors

-The advantages of being "showcased" are numerous.
-The CIIA presents innovations from the Showcase website at campus-based functions as well as national conferences.
+WWU instructors find that compiling and sharing teaching best practices outside the scope of their department or the tenure and promotion process is a rewarding experience.
+By contributing to this resource, excellent teaching methods can inspire others at Western and beyond.
+The CII presents innovations from the Showcase website at campus-based functions as well as national conferences.
 Featured instructors, too, find the persistent resource is useful for sharing their work with others, as part of their tenure and promotion materials, and in other professional venues.

 Showcase Team